• Skip to main content

 If you're unable to get to a butcher shop the next best thing is to have the butcher at your grocery store cut up a whole chicken for you.

-When we do cook boneless chicken we usually grill it like with our Grilled Blackened Chicken and “Preacher Chicken” or cook it in a skillet like the Chicken Sandwich with Cilantro Yogurt Sauce.
+When we do cook boneless chicken we usually grill it like with our Grilled Blackened Chicken, Smoked Chicken Thighs and "Preacher Chicken" or cook it in a skillet like the Chicken Sandwich with Cilantro Yogurt Sauce.

 Why you'll love this Cajun roasted chicken